phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Responsiveness Tests  pts/responsiveness
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing responsiveness.

-#### Openmpi Tests  pts/openmpi
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmpi.

 #### All SYSTEM Tests  system/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.

+#### Application Tests  system/application
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.

+#### Benchmark Tests  system/benchmark
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

+#### BLAS (Basic Linear Algebra Sub-Routine) Library  system/blas
+This is a collection of test profiles having an external dependency on BLAS (Basic Linear Algebra Sub-Routine) Library

+#### Boost Development Libraries  system/boost
+This is a collection of test profiles having an external dependency on Boost Development Libraries

+#### BSD Operating System Tests  system/bsd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

+#### Disk Subsystem Tests  system/disk
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Disk sub-system.

+#### Every SYSTEM Test  system/everything
+This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.

+#### Fortran  system/fortran
+This is a collection of test profiles having an external dependency on Fortran

+#### Game Tests  system/game
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.

+#### Go Language  system/golang
+This is a collection of test profiles having an external dependency on Go Language

+#### Graphics Subsystem Tests  system/graphics
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

+#### Hurd Operating System Tests  system/hurd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.

 #### Installed Tests  system/installed
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.

-#### Every SYSTEM Test  system/everything
+#### Java  system/java
+This is a collection of test profiles having an external dependency on Java

+#### LAPACK (Linear Algebra Pack)  system/lapack
-This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.
+This is a collection of test profiles having an external dependency on LAPACK (Linear Algebra Pack)

 #### Linux Operating System Tests  system/linux
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.

-#### Solaris Operating System Tests  system/solaris
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.

-#### BSD Operating System Tests  system/bsd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

 #### MacOSX Operating System Tests  system/macosx
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.

-#### Windows Operating System Tests  system/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

-#### Hurd Operating System Tests  system/hurd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.

-#### System Subsystem Tests  system/system
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.

-#### Processor Subsystem Tests  system/processor
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

-#### Disk Subsystem Tests  system/disk
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Disk sub-system.

-#### Graphics Subsystem Tests  system/graphics
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

 #### Memory Subsystem Tests  system/memory
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Memory sub-system.